panaC/corewar/readme.md

 # Corewar

 Last project on the branch first internship.
-The Corewar is a complete final project with 3 student per teams.
+The Corewar is a complete final project with 3 students per teams.
 The purpose of a project is the coding an arena that fights ASM minimalist software.

 The project is split in 3 softwares :
 - Vm Arena